-Loneliness is a rising public health problem in the United States1 .
-Research shows that chronic loneliness leads to poorer health outcomes2 .
-It has been correlated with increased risks for diabetes3 , heart disease4 , depression5 , suicide, substance use disorders, and even dementia.
-It is as deadly as smoking 15 cigarettes a day6 .
-Improving people’s sense of connection to others will improve their overall health and functioning.
-Together we can start a dialogue around proactive steps that individuals, communities, and employers can take to tackle it.
-In 2018, Cigna released results from a groundbreaking national survey exploring the impact and the potential underlining root causes of loneliness in the United States.
-The survey of more than 20,000 U.S. adults ages 18 and over, conducted in partnership with market research firm Ipsos, revealed that most American adults are considered lonely, and that the youngest generation of adults is the loneliest of all.
+Loneliness is a rising public health problem in the U.S.5 Research shows that chronic loneliness leads to poorer health outcomes.6 It has been correlated with increased risks for diabetes,7 heart disease,8 depression,9 suicide, substance use disorders, and even dementia.
+It is as deadly as smoking 15 cigarettes a day.10 As such, improving people’s sense of connection to others will improve their overall health and functioning.
+In 2018, Cigna released results from a groundbreaking national survey exploring the impact and the potential underlining root causes of loneliness in the U.S. The survey of more than 20,000 U.S. adults age 18 and over, conducted in partnership with market research firm Ipsos, revealed that most American adults are considered lonely, and that the youngest generation of adults is the loneliest of all.

 Cigna’s 2020 Loneliness Index showed that America’s loneliness epidemic is getting worse, with three in five adults (61%) reporting they are lonely, a seven percentage-point increase from 2018.
 These results come against the backdrop of a rising mental health crisis in America, with more than 46 million people living with a mental illness.11 In response, Cigna is taking action to help communities across the country proactively reduce the risks of mental illness and improve mental well-being overall.